rust-embedded/book/src/concurrency/concurrency.md

 solution — but it may not be supported on your platform.

 A note on [`Ordering`]: this affects how the compiler and hardware may reorder instructions, and also has consequences on cache visibility.
-For simple atomic operations like incrementing a counter, where we are not synchronising any other tasks on the counter, `Relaxed` is sufficient, and will have the best performance on typical embedded platforms.
+Assuming that the target is a single core platform `Relaxed` is sufficient and the most efficient choice in this particular case.
 Stricter ordering will cause the compiler to emit memory barriers around the atomic operations; depending on what you're using atomics for you may or may not need this!
 The precise details of the atomic model are complicated and best described elsewhere.

 For more details on atomics and ordering, see the [nomicon].